solo-nko/MediaLoggerPWA/README.md

 * Progressive app which can be installed for local use with compatible browsers.
   * On PC this means Edge or Chrome.
 * Uses your browser's IndexedDB for data storage, meaning none of your data leaves your machine.
 It's all stored locally.
-  * In the future, you may be able to opt into cloud synchronization.
+  * Optionally, you may choose to back up your data to an Azure-based cloud database, to keep it conveniently updated across multiple devices.
-* Supports games and tv series.
-Support for movies and books is also planned.
+* Supports games, TV series, movies, and books.
 * View, edit, and sort through your database.
   * Search is also being considered.
 * Export your database to a small JSON file as a backup.
 You can later import it back in.